The three words ‘to too two’ are homophones. Homophones are words that sound alike but have different meanings and are also spelled differently.

 My dad and I stood face to face.

-We went to the isolated village for a walk.
+We went to an isolated village for a walk.

 The robber jumped as the cop turned to him.